-The project is producing a comprehensive catalogue of language data as well as language technologies and services.
-It is also making available a catalogue of projects, initiatives and stakeholders in relation to the Human Language Technology Sector.
+The project produces a comprehensive catalogue of language data as well as language technologies and services.
+It also makes available a catalogue of projects, initiatives and stakeholders in relation to the Human Language Technology Sector.

 To populate this catalogue, the ELG consortium collects and makes available data from several sources: